outsinre/outsinre.github.com/_posts/2014-04-05-github-tips.md

 ***EDIT 5***

 1. `text`
 This attribute enables and controls end-of-line normalization.
 When a text file is normalized, its line endings are converted to `LF` **in the repository**.
-To control what line ending style is used **in the working directory**, use the `eol` attribute for a single file and the `core.eol` configuration variable for all text files.
+To control what line ending style is used **in the working directory**, use the `eol` attribute **for a single file** and the `core.eol` configuration variable **for all text files**.
+  - Setting the `text` attribute on a path enables end-of-line normalization and marks the path as a text file.
+End-of-line conversion takes place **without guessing the content type**.
+  - Unsetting the `text` attribute on a path tells Git **not to attempt any end-of-line conversion upon checkin or checkout**.
   - When `text` is set to "`auto`", the path is marked for automatic end-of-line normalization.
 If *Git decides that the content is text*, its line endings are normalized to **`LF` on checkin**.
 2. `eol`
 This attribute sets a specific line-ending style to be used in the working directory.
 It enables end-of-line normalization without any content checks, **effectively setting the `text` attribute**.